DocumentWDP-6

 Step 3: Choose appropriately

-• Don't force a convention that doesn't fit
+• Do not force a convention that does not apply

 • Note any deviations from conventions